Sunday, March 26, 2023

 Vanderbilt 87, Alabama 79: Another lost season left swirling around the bowl

-Saben Lee scored a career-high 38 points and snapped a 17-game SEC road losing streak by humiliating Alabama 87-79 on senior night at Coleman Coliseum.
+Saben Lee scored a career-high 38 points and Vanderbilt snapped a 17-game SEC road losing streak by humiliating Alabama 87-79 on senior night at Coleman Coliseum.

 “Soft as (excrement)!”

-It’s hard to disagree after falling flat against the league’s worst team by far. shot better than 55 percent from the floor, went 15-for-28 from 3-point range and edged Bama out on the glass as well.
-Lee in particular was unstoppable, not that the seemed to be trying for large stretches of the first half.
-Six days after suffering a damaging Quadrant 3 home loss to A&M, Alabama outdid itself by laying down against the Quadrant 4 Commodores.
-In the eyes of the ’s net ranking, this goes down as the worst home loss of the season, even topping the upset against Penn to open the season.
+It’s hard to disagree after falling flat against the league’s worst team by far.
+Vandy shot better than 55 percent from the floor, went 15-for-28 from 3-point range and edged Bama out on the glass as well.
+Lee in particular was unstoppable, not that the Tide seemed to be trying for large stretches of the first half.
+Six days after suffering a damaging Quadrant 3 home loss to Texas A&M, Alabama outdid itself by laying down against the Quadrant 4 Commodores.
+In the eyes of the NCAA’s net ranking, this goes down as the worst home loss of the season, even topping the upset against Penn to open the season.

-What were the biggest concerns?: Eight players saw the floor for Alabama, and five of them combined for seven points and two field goals. missed his last eight shots from the floor after opening the game with a 3-pointer, Javian Davis was held to three points after scoring 19 on Saturday and Herbert Jones fouled out with just a single point.
+What were the biggest concerns?: Eight players saw the floor for Alabama, and five of them combined for seven points and two field goals.
+Alex Reese missed his last eight shots from the floor after opening the game with a 3-pointer, Javian Davis was held to three points after scoring 19 on Saturday and Herbert Jones fouled out with just a single point.
 The Commodores have a lousy bench and frontcourt, yet had the advantage in both bench scoring and points in the paint.
-The worst case scenarios about how badly the could be outclassed in the paint have come true as attrition and malaise takes its toll at the end of the year.
+The worst case scenarios about how badly the Crimson Tide could be outclassed in the paint have come true as attrition and malaise takes its toll at the end of the year.

-Who was the star?: had 30 points and eight assists against just one turnover and arguably didn’t get the ball enough.
+Who was the star?: Kira Lewis had 30 points and eight assists against just one turnover and arguably didn’t get the ball enough.
 Bama’s usual post-January swoon has overshadowed how well he has played even as the rest of the team around him has faded badly.
-It would be a shame if he never gets to direct a fully-stacked roster in Tuscaloosa, but the may be too big a lure to pass up this offseason.
+It would be a shame if he never gets to direct a fully-stacked roster in Tuscaloosa, but the NBA may be too big a lure to pass up this offseason.

-Follow on Twitter @TideFansChris
+Follow Chris DePew on Twitter @TideFansChris

 RELATED ARTICLES